Diodorus of Tarsus: Priesthood

 During his priesthood, Diodore founded a monastery and catechetical school near the city of Antioch.
 It was through this school that Diodore became the mentor of the controversial theologian and liturgist Theodore of Mopsuestia as well as Chrysostom.
 This school would give rise to the unique Antiochene perspectives on both biblical interpretation and Christology known as the Antiochene School.
 Ultimately, taken to the extreme, the perspective set out for this school by Diodore led to the teachings of Nestorius, which were first condemned at the First Council of Ephesus in 431.

 It was Diodore's role as the head of the Antiochene School which led to his exile in 372.
 Banished to Armenia by Emperor Valens, Diodore encountered a fellow supporter of the Nicene faction, Basil of Caesarea, during his exile.
-When Diodore returned from exile following the death of Valens in 378, Basil was serving as the archbishop (or patriarch) of Caesarea, and he appointed Diodore as the bishop of Tarsus.
+When Diodore returned from exile following the death of Valens in 378, he was appointed as the bishop of Tarsus by Meletius of Antioch.